 H.B.
 No. 1904 introduces new regulations regarding the release of balloons and establishes associated penalties for littering.
-The bill amends the Health and Safety Code by defining "balloon" as a bag of inflatable material made of Mylar and includes balloons in the definition of "litter."
-It creates a new section that criminalizes the intentional release of balloons inflated with lighter-than-air gas outside of a roofed structure, with specific exceptions for scientific or meteorological purposes and for hot air balloons that are recovered after launching.
-The bill outlines various classifications of misdemeanors and felonies based on the weight and volume of balloons released, with penalties escalating for repeat offenses.
+The bill amends Section 365.011 of the Health and Safety Code by adding a definition for "balloon" as an inflatable bag made of Mylar and expands the definition of "litter" to include balloons among other nondecayable solid waste materials.
+Additionally, a new section, 365.018, is added to outline the criminal offense of intentionally releasing a balloon inflated with lighter-than-air gas outside a roofed structure.
+Exceptions are provided for balloons released for scientific or meteorological purposes and for hot air balloons that are recovered after launching.

 House Committee Report: Health and Safety Code 365.011 (Health and Safety Code 365)